-ChatGPT and other generative AI chatbots are transforming much of the business world -- and the travel industry is no different.
-You might be surprised to learn there are many ways in which artificial intelligence (AI) is being embraced in the travel and tourism industry.
+ChatGPT and chatbots are transforming much of the business world -- and the travel industry is no exception.
+You may be surprised to learn that artificial intelligence (AI) is being embraced in many ways within the travel and tourism industry.

 Travel companies (such as airlines and hotels) use AI to predict customer behaviors (like flight and hotel cancellations).
-Similarly, booking platforms, like Airbnb (ABNB 0.33%), are tapping into ChatGPT to give travelers better, more personalized advice.
+Similarly, booking platforms, such as Airbnb (ABNB -0.59%), are tapping into ChatGPT to give travelers better, more personalized advice.

-Travel is one of the world's biggest industries and is expected to keep growing as consumers have more discretionary income, remote work allows for more travel, and younger generations tend to prioritize spending on experiences over goods.
+Travel is one of the world's biggest industries and is expected to continue growing as consumers have more discretionary income, remote work allows for increased travel, and younger generations tend to prioritize spending on experiences over goods.

 Understanding AI